billbreit/BitWiseApps/README.md

 *Referential Integrity*: When multiple tables are defined within the DataStore class, the relationships between ( single column ) keys in tables are maintained: every child key must have a parent key and no parent with children can be deleted.

 **vdict.py** - VolatileDict for tracking changes to values in a dictionary.
-Also provides read-only ( write-once ) locks on value updates.
-In a MicroPython environment, provides a faster alternative to mpy OrderedDict ( default dict is not ordered ).
+Also provides read-only ( write-once ) locks on key values and full locks (_thread.LockType) on thread updates.
+In a MicroPython environment, provides a slightly faster alternative to mpy OrderedDict ( default dict is not ordered ).

 #### bitwise/lib/core directory >